Feeding the World? We Aren’t Even Feeding Ourselves: U.S. Ag Imports Reach Record High

 According to our research, fruits and vegetables also require less acreage to turn a profit: If 270,000 acres of Midwest farmland (about the size of a county) were transitioned from corn-soy rotations to vegetable production, $882.4 million in farm-level sales would be worth about $3.3 billion when sold at retail.
 This would create more opportunities for young and beginning farmers who struggle to gain access to land.

 Today, the U.S. faces a nutrition crisis.
-Despite the fact that we currently import ⅓ of our vegetables and ⅔ of our fruit, 90% of the U.S. population still falls below the recommended dietary allowance (RDA) for vegetables, and 80% fall below the RDA for fruit.
+Despite the fact that we currently import a third of our vegetable and two-thirds of our fruit supplies, 90% of the U.S. population still falls below the recommended dietary allowance (RDA) for vegetables, and 80% fall below the RDA for fruit.
 The U.S. government’s lagging support of fruit and vegetable production compared to commodity crops is reflected in Americans’ food access.
 In our current food system, fresh produce is more expensive and more difficult to access than unhealthy, processed foods.

 When provided with better access to fruits and vegetables, studies have shown that consumers increase their intake.
 If we want to improve our citizens’ health, we need to expand access to fresh produce — but how will we supply that increased demand?
 In our current system, we’d need to increase produce imports even more.
 Let’s instead change our domestic food and farm system supports so that our farmers can grow healthy produce for their fellow citizens.